Discovery stage: exploring the problem

 Complete the following work so that you have the right framework for the later stages:

-- map the user journey and work out the pain points
+- work out the pain points

 - start to understand what a transaction looks like for your service